-Amidst all the well-deserved hubbub surrounding Blue Valentine last year, another long-gestating, emotionally excoriating indie drama got lost.
+Amidst all the well-deserved hubbub surrounding Blue Valentine in 2010, another long-gestating, emotionally excoriating indie drama got lost.
 Namely, Welcome to the Rileys.
 The two films almost work as companion pieces.
 Instead of chronicling the collapse of a marriage, as Blue Valentine does, Welcome to the Rileys depicts the rebirth of one – arguably the more difficult task to pull off.
 Directed by Jake Scott from Ken Hixon’s script, James Gandolfini and Melissa Leo play a couple whose marriage has dissolved in all but legal terms following the death of their daughter.
 Lois, the wife, has completely shut down, becoming a near catatonic shut-in.
 Doug, her husband, lives a life of quiet desperation, finding some limited solace in a perfunctory affair while keeping their life going.
 On a business trip to New Orleans, he encounters a teenage stripper named Allison, played by Kristen Stewart, who reminds him of his daughter.
 We watch as he drops everything – his business, his home, even his wife – to care for her.
 No, not in that way.
 Not even in the way you’d expect.

 Make no mistake, Welcome to the Rileys will rub your inner Pharisee the wrong way.
 Is Doug enabling/rewarding sin?!
 Isn’t he implicating himself?
 What about the first use of the law?!
 Or the obvious psychological benefit he’s deriving?
 Red herrings, all of them, the same sanitizing filters that prevent us from absorbing the radicality of the faith we confess.
 You can understand why the film took so long to come together.